m-hedderich/PyPremise/README.md

 pip install pypremise
 ```

 Currently, PyPremise directly supports Linux (Ubuntu) and Mac (Apple Silicon, the "M" processors).
-We are currently working on a Windows port.
+We are  working on a Windows port (also see "Native Code" section below).

 ## Documentation
 - General introductory example: [`general_example.ipynb`](./documentation/general_example.ipynb)